dapr/docs/daprdocs/content/en/concepts/components-concept.md

 ### Workflows

-A [workflow]({{< ref workflow-overview.md >}}) is custom application logic that defines business process or data flow in a reliable way across mulitple microservices.
-The workflow API is exposed by a [lightweight, embedded workflow engine]({{< ref "operations/components/workflow-engine/workflow-engine.md" >}}) in the Dapr sidecar, allowing you to easily integrate with existing Dapr building blocks.
+Dapr Workflows are custom pieces of application logic that define business processes or data flows in a reliable way across mulitple microservices.
+Workflows can be authored with the [Workflow Authoring API]({{< ref "developing-applications/develop-components/develop-workflows.md" >}}) and managed with the [Workflow Management API]({{< ref "daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md" >}})
 - [List of supported workflow components]({{< ref supported-workflows >}})
-- Workflow implementations

 ### Middleware